bachonk/UIImageView-Letters/README.md

 ### Usage

-1. In the file where you want to use the category, be sure to import the file.
+In the file where you want to use the category, be sure to import the file.

 `#importUIImageView+Letter.h`

-2. Call the method `setImageWithString:color:` on any `UIImageView` instance
+Call the method `setImageWithString:color:` on any `UIImageView` instance to set the image.

 The string will be interpreted as a name, and will use the initials of the first and last word in the string provided If a color is not provided, a random color will be generated.